Rodarius Williams: New York Giants

-In the 2021 NFL draft, Williams was drafted in the sixth round (201st overall) by the New York Giants.
+In the 2021 NFL draft, Williams was selected in the sixth round (201st overall) by the New York Giants.
 On May 13, 2021, Williams officially signed with the Giants.
 He suffered a torn ACL in Week 5 and was ruled out for the season.

 On August 31, 2022, Williams was placed on injured reserve.
 He was activated on November 14.
 Williams recorded his first career interception off of Dak Prescott in a Week 12 loss to the Dallas Cowboys.

 On August 19, 2023, Williams was released.

 Tampa Bay Buccaneers

 On August 20, 2023, Williams was claimed off waivers by the Tampa Bay Buccaneers.
-He was waived on August 28.
+He was waived by the Buccaneers on August 28.

 Personal life

 Williams is the older brother of NFL defensive back Greedy Williams.